 Access more data on ageing and employment:

-COUNTRY CASE STUDIES ON AGEING AND EMPLOYMENT
+COUNTRY CASE STUDIES ON AGEING AND EMPLOYMENT and synthesis report

-The late career scoreboard presents key quantitative indicators and compares each EU country’s situation in 2006, before the economic and social crisis, with 2016 as well with the EU and OECD averages.
+The late career scoreboard presents key quantitative indicators and compares each EU member situation in 2006, before the economic and social crisis, with 2016 as well with the EU and OECD averages.
 It is a useful barometer of the extent of labour market inclusion of older workers.

 The policy toolkit highlights good practices among EU members to encourage employers to retain and hire older workers and to promote the employability of workers in their mid- to late careers.